Jefferson, Georgia ~ 1946

 On September 18 - 19 at the Roosevelt Theater - The Controversial Howard Hugh’s classic featuring Jane Russell - “The Outlaws” was shown to overflow audiences as patrons from Winder, Commerce, Gainesville and other surrounding cities flocked to Jefferson to see the movie.

-The colored sat in the balcony at the Roosevelt theater.
+Non-whites would sit in the balcony at the Roosevelt theater.

 In June, the Jefferson Selective Service Board received commendations from the State Department for its role in providing quotas to the armed forces in 1945.
 The board consisted of H.E.
 Aderhold, H. F. Bray and Lloyd Lott.
 The appeals officer was Mr. H.W.
 Davis.